prostotin/cybersec/processHacking.md

 ### Process Hacking

 Windows processes are easily hackable with native Windows tools.
-You can use ReadProcessMemory() and WriteProcessMemory() to Read memory, and Modify it.
+You can use ReadProcessMemory() and ReadProcessMemory() to read memory and modify it.

-All you need is a handle to the given process, and you're set.
+All you need is a handle to the given process, and you are set.

 ### Creating the dummy program

-Let's start by creating a simple dummy program that will act as our target.
+Let us start by creating a simple dummy program that will act as our target.

 The following C++ code will result in a program that simply holds an integer value, an Account Balance, and displays it over and over upon pressing ENTER.